 Getting Test Results

 When your test results are ready, you will get an email telling you to sign in to your account.
-The email will never include your test results.
+The email will not include your test results.
 Results will show on your Tests and Results page until the next time you create a lab form.
 After your next lab form, you can see all of your past tests and test dates on your Testing History page.

 If you have ever tested positive for syphilis or hepatitis C, it is likely that future tests will be positive even if you have already been treated for syphilis or hepatitis C. This is because antibodies to syphilis / hepatitis C are still present in your blood.

 What if I don’t get an email or phone call in 14 days?

 Your results should be ready within 14 days.
 If you do not see results or a message on your ‘Tests and Results’ page after 14 days, contact the BCCDC STI clinic during

 business hours to speak with a nurse.There may be a problem with your test or we have not been able to reach you.